alida-laney/justalida/_poems/evidence.md

 As I loaded my car for the final time,
 Fleeing a home that imprisoned me,
 I turned on the bathroom light
-To find the bulb
+To find the bulb above
-Above my former sink
+My former sink
 Burnt out.

 That’s evidence enough, for me.